liskasYR/liskasYR/README.md

 ### 🌟 About Me
-I am **liskasYR** (Yonatan Yosupov), a musical artist, visionary developer, and the CEO of **LiskCell**.
+I am **liskasYR** (Yonatan Yusupov), a musical artist, visionary developer, and the CEO of **LiskCell**.
 My work exists at the intersection of high-end technology, creative arts, and artificial intelligence.
 I focus on building ecosystems that empower creativity through neural intelligence.

 ---